Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 must reject them.
 A node that missed proposal-carried material may therefore be unable to materialize the quorum root this round.
-For RNG it falls back to the explicit Tier 1 consensus digest or accepts a lower locally materialized tier; for Export the transaction retries or expires.
+For RNG it falls back to the explicit Tier 1 consensus digest or accepts a lower locally materialized tier; for Export the latch remains pending or its publication window expires.
 If a quorum of validators did materialize and validate a richer synthetic ledger, a missing-material validator follows that ledger through the normal validation/LCL path after the round, just as it would after failing to build any other majority ledger.